amysyk/scheduling-assistant/memories.md

 2025-05-06 21:00:03.051947-07:00: No new information.
 The user appears to be asking for the same weekly schedule but with a typo ("acvities for this eek" instead of "activities for this week").

 None
+2025-05-06 21:02:46.187344-07:00: Marco has a baseball game "Cubs vs Giants" on Saturday, May 10, 2025 from 1:00 PM to 2:30 PM at Ross Commons.
+This is new information about a baseball game that wasn't in my previous schedule.